The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 !pip install lifelines

-We can use it to confirm that the computation in the previous section is correct.
-First we’ll compute the survival curve using estimate_survival.
+We can use it to confirm that the result in the previous section is correct.
+First we’ll compute the survival function using estimate_survival.

 surv = estimate_survival(resp60)

 Next we’ll compute it using lifelines.
-We have to do a little work to get the data into the format lifelines requires.
+First we’ll get the data into the format lifelines requires.

 complete = complete.dropna()